 When the Company performs shipping and handling activities after the transfer of control to the customer (e.g. when control transfers prior to delivery), they are considered fulfillment activities as opposed to separate performance obligations, and the Company recognizes revenue upon the transfer of control to the customer.
 Accordingly, the costs associated with these shipping and handling activities are accrued when the related revenue is recognized under the Company’s policy election.
 The Company expenses incremental costs of obtaining a contract as incurred if the expected amortization period of the asset that the Company would have recognized is one year or less.
 Sales, value added and other taxes the Company collects concurrent with revenue producing activities are excluded from revenues.

 The Company’s primary means of disaggregating revenues is by product group, which can be found in Note 17 to these condensed consolidated financial statements.

 The Company’s portfolio of products are integrated into a variety of end uses, which are described in the table below.

-The following tables disaggregate the Company’s sales, by segment and end use, for the three and nine months ended September 30, 2018:
+The following tables disaggregate the Company’s sales, by segment and end use, for the three and six months months ended June 30, 2018: